exotic animal medicine

 We not only treat dogs and cats, but also exotics!
-Pearland Pet Health Center can see and treat any exotic animal that can be called a pet.
-Dr. Beth Rodney is currently our only veterinarian that sees exotics.
+Pearland Pet Health Center can see and treat almost any exotic animal that can legally be called a pet.
+Dr. Beth Rodney and Dr. Felician Brennan are our veterinarians who see exotics.

-Here is a list of the exotics we have seen in our practice:
+Below is a general list of some of the exotics we see at our practice:

 • Rabbit